get-convex/mastra/README.md

    `convex dev` in Node 18.
    If you see issues about syscalls at import time, try using the cloud dev environment instead.
-1. Due to the nature of mutations, you can create, start, and resume workflows asynchronously, but you can only await the result in an action.
-   Querying for the status in a query will subscribe to the status, but you can't poll for the status from within a transaction (query or mutation).
+1. Currently you can only interact with Mastra classes from Node actions, so you can't start them from a mutation without doing it indirectly via the Scheduler or Workpool by enqueuing the node action to run.
 1. To reactively query for the status of a workflow, you need to call the component API directly.
 There's an example above and in [v8Runtime.ts](./example/convex/v8Runtime.ts).